Poojakpph/Food-delivery-website/README.md

 'Order Module' and add functionalities like<br>
 ✅  Order Food from Admin Panel<br>
 ✅  Manage Foods from Admin Panel<br>
-✅  Track Food Delivery<br>
+✅  Track Food Delivery<br><br>

 **PREREQUISITE**</br>
 To run this project, you must have installed a virtual server i.e XAMPP on your PC (for Windows).<br>
 1.Extract file<br>
-2.Copy the main project folder
+2.Copy the main project folder<br>
-3.Paste in xampp/htdocs/
+3.Paste in xampp/htdocs/<br>
-4.Open a browser and go to URL “http://localhost/phpmyadmin/” 5.Then, click on the databases tab
+4.Open a browser and go to URL “http://localhost/phpmyadmin/”<br>
+5.Then, click on the databases tab<br><br>
-6.Create a database naming “food-order” and then click on the import tab 7.Click on browse file and select “foodorder.sql” file which is inside the “Order” folder 8.Click on go.
+6.Create a database naming “food-order” and then click on the import tab<br>
+7.Click on browse file and select “foodorder.sql” file which is inside the “Order” folder<br>
+8.Click on go.<br>
-9.Open a browser and go to URL “http://localhost/order/”
+9.Open a browser and go to URL “http://localhost/order/”<br>